Code of Ethics and Conduct.

 2. Harassment, discrimination and abusive behaviour

-We are committed to a working environment that is free from verbal or physical harassment, bullying and abuse.
-We will treat one another with courtesy, dignity and respect and we will not tolerate any discrimination on grounds of race, national origin, gender, gender reassignment, age, disability, marital status, sexual orientation, pregnancy, maternity, religion or belief.
+We are committed to a working environment that is free from verbal, physical or online harassment, bullying and abuse.
+We will treat one another with courtesy, dignity and respect and we will not tolerate any discrimination on grounds of race (including the traveller community), national origin, gender, gender identity or expression, age, disability, marital status, sexual orientation, pregnancy, maternity, socio-economic background, religion or belief.

-We are committed to the safeguarding and protection of children and take both our legal and moral duties to children seriously.
-Colleagues who work with children are expected to follow our Child Protection Policy.
-All colleagues should respect and conduct themselves appropriately around any child (any person under 18 years old) who is working with us, visiting or who has made contact with our business.
-If a colleague has any concerns regarding a child’s welfare they should report to Jon Williams.
+We are committed to the safeguarding and protection of children and take both our legal and moral duties to children very seriously.
+Colleagues who work with children must follow our Child Protection Policy.
+All colleagues should respect children (any person under 18 years old) and conduct themselves appropriately around any child who is working with us, visiting or who has made contact with our business.
+If a colleague has any concerns regarding a child’s welfare they must tell a Mammoth director or you can use the confidential Speaking Up Hotline

 4. Drugs and alcohol